 Risk factors to consider

-- Age: by far, the most traumatic injuries related to skateboarding are sustained by those under 20 years old.
+- Age and gender: by far, the most traumatic injuries related to skateboarding are sustained by those under 20 years old.
+Males are also at greater risk of sustaining injuries, including traumatic brain injuries, than females.

 - Experience: the less experienced a skateboarder is, the more prone they are to injury.